 Custodial credit risk for deposits is the risk that in the event of a bank failure, the City's deposits may not be returned to it.
-As of June 30, 2013, the carrying amount of the City's cash and cash equivalents was \$1,608,485 with a bank balance of \$1,615,658.
-Of the total cash balance, \$1,250,000 was covered by federal depository insurance with the remaining balance, excluding petty cash of \$1,400, was covered by a collateral agreement and collateral held by the pledging bank's trust department in the City's name.
+As of June 30, 2014, the carrying amount of the City's cash and cash equivalents was \$1,528,370 which includes cash held by City Hall Public Corporation.
+The bank balance was \$1,694,625.
+The City also held \$841,475 in agency for the Corbin Police and Firemen's Pension Fund.
+Of the total cash balance, \$1,118,765 was covered by federal depository insurance with the remaining balance, excluding petty cash of \$2,140, covered by collateral agreements and collateral held by the pledging bank's trust department in the City's name.
 By state statute, and City policy, the City may deposit funds in state and nationally chartered banks which provide FDIC insurance and sufficient collateral to secure deposits in excess of FDIC coverage.
-Cash equivalents are considered to be all demand deposits, certificates of deposit and highly liquid, short-term security investments that are readily convertible to known amounts of cash and mature within three months of the date they are acquired.
-Of the total cash balance, \$112,759 is considered restricted or committed.
-Restricted and committed cash is comprised restricted by grant agreements or Commission action.
+Cash equivalents are considered to be demand deposits, certificates of deposit and highly liquid, short-term security investments that are readily convertible to known amounts of cash and mature within three months of the date they are acquired.
+Of the total cash balance exclusive of the Police & Firemen's Pension Fund, \$36,219 is considered restricted or committed.
+All Pension Fund cash is considered restricted.
+Restricted and committed cash is restricted by grant agreements, enabling legislation, or Commission action.
 The remaining balance is unrestricted.